derpyzza/derpyzza.github.io/src/240525-on-writing.md

 Although i doubt most scholars tried to master a billion subjects at once, they only specialized in a handful of subjects and aimed for a high quality of knowledge over a high quantity.
 Perhaps that is what we should aim for too.

-[1] i was bored one day so i decided to write something.
-Not knowing what to write, i just started vomitting words on the page.
-This is what came out, unedited ( or mostly unedited ).